resbaz/nectar-cloud-lessons/Lessons/Lesson_II/Lesson_II.md

 # Lesson II: Your free computer: up and running (45min)

-A researcher, Anna Prentice wants fire up a website to share some some data with the world.
+A researcher, Anna Prentice wants fire up a website to share some some information about her project with the world.
 Looking at the NeCTAR image list, she sees that there is a public image with Drupal, a content management system that may allow her to share her data.

 Having sat through the first part of this course, and know knowing the parts of the NeCTAR cloud, Anna decides to see if she can launch the instance to see if meets with her needs.